Website Design for Praxis Fire Solutions

 Problem Definition

-I knew that Praxis offered a wide range of solutions, so my first step was to get a better understanding of their business objectives and each of their offerings.
+Praxis offers a diverse range of fire training and safety solutions, so the first step was to gain a holistic understanding of their service model, business goals, and target users.

-• Identify the target audience for the website
+Identifying the primary target audiences for the website

-Through our discussion, I identified that the website needed to:
+Through our discussion, it became clear that the website needed to function as a strategic digital touchpoint that:

 Competitive Analysis